| |

 Shovel

-Besides my hand trowel, my shovel is my favourite digging tool!
+Besides my hand trowel, my shovel is my favorite digging tool, after my husband.

 A shovel is necessary for bigger jobs such as breaking up dirt or removing roots, unwanted plants, or larger weeds.
 I have one with a slightly pointy tip and find that helpful when working with hard clay or rocky soil.